bluetardis/pinteresting/NotesPB.md

 -----
 # Connecting Amazon/S3/AWS Gem
 Heroku doesn't store images on the dynamos, so you need AWS (external storage) for that.
 There are two versions of the GEM (v1 and v2).
 We are going to be using the v2 version hard coded to v1.
-In a later project we will build from scratch with v2.
+In a later project we might build from scratch with v2.

+Note: The Bucket gets used as the initial placeholder.
+Under the bucket, the models and information required is stored eg *sandpit123/pins*

 ### Resources:
 [Paperclip Documentation](https://devcenter.heroku.com/articles/paperclip-s3)